s5y-ux/LazerGun/README.md

 ## Permissions

-- `lasergun.give`: Allows players to use the LaserGun.
+- `lazergun.give`: Allows players to use the LaserGun.

 ## Feedback and Support